-- 2.1.1.
-RSE and Health education are coordinated by the Leaders of Personal Development and Morning Enrichment who are responsible for the overall planning, implementation and review of the programme. - 2.1.2.
-RSE and Health education will be conducted in accordance with legislation and DfE statutory guidance2 and will be monitored and reviewed on an annual basis. - 2.1.3.
-The majority of the programme will be delivered by form tutors and be supported by the delivery of the national curriculum in citizenship, science, physical education and computing.
+- 2.1.
+RSE and Health Education are coordinated by the Director of Personal Development who is responsible for the overall planning, implementation and review of the programme. - 2.2.
+RSE and Health education will be conducted in accordance with legislation and DfE statutory guidance and will be monitored and reviewed on an annual basis. - 2.3.
+The majority of the programme will be delivered by form tutors, beside content taught to year 10 which will be taught by a team of RE/PD specialists and be supported by the delivery of the national curriculum in Citizenship, Science, Physical Education and Computing.
 Pupils can be taught in mixed ability, mixed gender or single sex groupings.
-There will be additional expert input from external agencies.
+There will be additional expert input from external agencies. - 2.4.

-2.2.
-Content

 In Relationships and Sex Education (RSE) we teach pupils about: